 - Some former slaves bought land from former owners post-emancipation, so researching deeds can sometimes lead to the slaveholder.

 - Southern Claims Commission records included many enslaved people serving as witnesses for their former master’s claim.

 - Some Freedman’s Bank cards included the name of a former owner

-NGS Quarterly and other genealogy journals have published many case studies involving enslaved people, which I recommend studying to learn more about methodology and sources.
-Slavery Historian Ira Berlin (University of Maryland) does a fantastic job of tying together this history in his talk, Slavery In American Life (can be viewed free at this link).
-The work he and his team have done at the Freedmen and Southern Society Project have taught me so much.
+NGS Quarterly and other genealogy journals have published many case studies involving enslaved people.
+Reading them is a good to learn more about methodology and sources.
+Slavery historian Ira Berlin (at the University of Maryland) does a fantastic job of discussing this history in his talk, Slavery In American Life).
+The work he and his team have done at the Freedmen and Southern Society Project has taught me so much.

 What you Didn’t Know About Slavery

 A Slave’s Letter too His Former Master

 Slave Research: Four Things You Need to Know